Ronnie Hazlehurst

 Ronald Hazlehurst (13 March 1928 – 1 October 2007) was an English composer and conductor who, having joined the BBC in 1961, became its Light Entertainment Musical Director.

-Hazlehurst composed the theme tunes for many well-known British sitcoms and gameshows of the 1970s and the 1980s, including Yes Minister, Are You Being Served?, I Didn't Know You Cared and Last of the Summer Wine.
+Hazlehurst composed the theme tunes for many well-known British sitcoms and game shows of the 1970s and the 1980s, including Yes Minister, Are You Being Served?, I Didn't Know You Cared and Last of the Summer Wine.

 Early life

-Ronald Hazlehurst was born in Dukinfield, Cheshire, in 1928, to a railway worker father and a piano teacher mother.
+Ronald Hazlehurst was born in Dukinfield, Cheshire in 1928 to a railway worker father and a piano teacher mother.
 Having attended Hyde County Grammar School, he left at the age of 14 and became a clerk in a cotton mill for £1 a week.
-From 1947 to 1949 he did his National Service as a bandsman in the 4th/7th Royal Dragoon Guards.
+From 1947 to 1949, he did his National Service as a bandsman in the 4th/7th Royal Dragoon Guards.

-During his spare time, he played in a band, and soon became a professional musician earning £4 a week.
+During his spare time, he played in a band and soon became a professional musician, earning £4 a week.
 The band appeared on the BBC Light Programme, but Hazlehurst left when he was refused a pay rise.
 Moving to Manchester, he became a freelance musician until he was offered a place in another band at a nightclub in London.
-Ronnie Hazlehurst worked at Granada for about a year in 1955 and, after he left there, worked on a market stall in Watford to make ends meet.
+Ronnie Hazlehurst worked at Granada for about a year in 1955 and (after he left there) worked on a market stall in Watford to make ends meet.

 BBC career

-Hazlehurst joined the BBC in 1961, and became a staff arranger; his early works included the incidental music for The Likely Lads, The Liver Birds and It's a Knockout.
-In 1968 he became the Light Entertainment Musical Director and, during his tenure, he composed the theme tunes of many sitcoms, including Are You Being Served?; Some Mothers Do 'Ave 'Em; Last of the Summer Wine (where he also wrote all the instrumental music for the show); I Didn't Know You Cared; The Fall and Rise of Reginald Perrin; To the Manor Born; Yes, Minister; Yes, Prime Minister; Just Good Friends; and Three Up, Two Down.
-He also arranged the themes for Butterflies, Sorry!, and the first series of Only Fools and Horses.
-In addition, he wrote the theme tunes for the sketch show The Two Ronnies, the game shows Blankety Blank, Odd One Out and Bruce Forsyth's The Generation Game and the chat show Wogan.
+Hazlehurst joined the BBC in 1961 and became a staff arranger; his early works included the incidental music for The Likely Lads, The Liver Birds and It's a Knockout.
+In 1968, he became the Light Entertainment Musical Director and (during his tenure) he composed the theme tunes of many sitcoms, including Are You Being Served?, Some Mothers Do 'Ave 'Em, Last of the Summer Wine (where he also wrote all the instrumental music for the series), I Didn't Know You Cared, The Fall and Rise of Reginald Perrin, To the Manor Born, Yes, Minister, Yes, Prime Minister, Just Good Friends, and Three Up, Two Down.
+He also arranged the themes for Butterflies, Sorry! and the first series of Only Fools and Horses.
+In addition, he wrote the theme tunes for the sketch show The Two Ronnies, the game shows Blankety Blank, Odd One Out, Bruce Forsyth's The Generation Game, and the chat show Wogan.

 His theme tunes often included elements designed to fit the programmes, such as a cash till in Are You Being Served?, rises and falls in The Fall and Rise of Reginald Perrin and the Big Ben chimes for Yes Minister.
 For Some Mothers Do 'Ave 'Em, Hazlehurst used Morse code to spell out the programme's title.
-During his BBC career he composed the music for the opening of the BBC's coverage of the 1976 Olympics.
+During his BBC career, he composed the music for the opening of the BBC's coverage of the 1976 Summer Olympics held in Montreal.
 He left the BBC in the 1990s.